 - 1/2 teaspoon salt adjust as needed

 - 1/2 teaspoon red chili powder

 - 1 teaspoon garam masala powder

 - 1 teaspoon cumin seeds powder

 - 3 tablespoons coconut oil

 - Wash the chickpeas and soak it in some water overnight or you can soak this for 7 to 8 hours at least.

-- After soaking the chickpeas for 5 to 6 hours, drain the water, lightly wash the chickpeas and keep it aside.
+- Once the soaking is done, drain the water, lightly wash the chickpeas and keep it aside.

 - Heat a pan, dry roast the grated coconut in low heat, keep stirring so it won't get burnt at the bottom of the pan.

 - As you are roasting the coconut, add all the spices to the coconut in the pan, and roast for another few minutes or until the coconut is very well roasted.
 The coconut turns dark brown in color and become quite oily, but make sure it is not getting burnt in the pan.
 The roasted coconut (which looks brown now) along with the roasted spices gives a nice exotic aroma.